 5. An eye on data & conversions

 Gone are the days when marketing was more art than science.
 We are in the digital age which means anything you do in marketing can be measured.

 CMO's live and die by their numbers so always have a way to quantify your marketing activities and track conversions or else, it won't pass muster with your CMO.
 If you are a Marketo user this can be done using the revenue cycle modeler & explorer module in Marketo.

 Working in marketing operations is like working in a digital factory.
 Different members of the team are specialized on different tools and hence different marketing activities.
 In order that your digital factory doesn't come to a grinding halt in the absence of any one team member, cross-train members on different tools so that the operation continues even in absence of certain members.

-Marketing Operations has never a rewarding job but it's a very critical component in taking the organization to the next level.
-Fractional excels in helping an organization to the complete marketing operations.
+Marketing Operations has never been a rewarding job but it's a very critical component in taking the organization to the next level.
+Fractional CMO excels in helping an organization to the complete marketing operations.